openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 Internal APIs and Structures
 -------------------------------------

-Following are internal functions and structures to be used by EMM implementation.
+The following are internal functions and structures to be used by the EMM implementation.
-They can evolve over time, shown here for reference only.
+They can evolve over time, and are shown here for reference only.

 ### Enclave Memory Area (EMA) struct